 "Lower Manhattan is a gate to the nation's history and a bridge to our nation's future."

-Every time I have the chance to take the subway north or south, I take it south because walking this part of New York City is full of culture, diversity, and feels like walking through a history book.
+If I have the chance to take a subway train north or south, I’ll take it south because walking this part of New York City is full of culture, diversity, and feels like walking through a history book.

-With so much to see and do, I've put together a brief guide from my experience living in New York City.
-If I was to host friends or recommend things to do...
-Here's what to see and how to make the most of your time here:
+With so much to do, I put together a little guide of things to do and how to make the most of your time here:

-To get here (from anywhere in the 5 boroughs),
+To get here (from any of the 5 boroughs),

 This rich, historic neighborhood is home to the nation's great triumphs and tragedies.
 Here, we had the inauguration of our first President George Washington.
 Here, is also where the global economy crashed.